Paul Evans (footballer, born 1974)

-Paul Simon Evans (born 1 September 1974) is an English-born Welsh former international footballer.
+Paul Simon Evans (born 1 September 1974) is a former professional footballer.
+Born in England, he represented Wales at international level.
 Evans played in the centre or on the right of midfield.
-He is currently Sports Massage Therapist as part of the backroom staff at Leeds United.
+He is currently a sports massage therapist as part of the backroom staff at Leeds United.

 Career

 Born in Oswestry, Evans started his career from Shrewsbury Town and got signed professionally in 1993 when he was 19 years old.
 He went on to make 238 appearances for the Gay Meadow club and scored 36 goals.
 West London club Brentford signed him for £110,000 in March 1999.
 It was while at Brentford that Evans famously scored goals in consecutive games from the halfway line, first at home to Preston North End, then at Burnley.
 During his time at Brentford, Evans gained his first Wales cap and the attention of higher-division clubs.
 He played 155 games for the club, all in the starting XI.
 He managed to hit the net 34 times.

 It was Bradford City who got his signature when they signed him to a four-year contract on a free transfer from Brentford.
 He made 21 appearances in his first season with them and scored two goals.
 He was later loaned out to Blackpool for a couple of months, where he made 10 appearances, scoring once against Tranmere Rovers.
 When he returned to Bradford he forced his way into the first team due to a few of the usual performers being injured.
 He played another 25 games and scored another three goals.
 After the regulars returned to full fitness, he was loaned out again, this time to Nottingham Forest.

 After one appearance at the City Ground, Forest paid £25,000 for his services on a permanent basis.
 He proved to be a bargain buy as he was one of the best performers in Joe Kinnear's side that was relegated at the end of the 2004–05 season.
 Evans is remembered at the City Ground for his goal against West Ham United shortly after Brian Clough had died.
 This goal set Forest on the way to victory.
 Shortly before their relegation, Gary Megson took charge of Forest, and in the 2005–06 season he was frozen out of Megson's plans.